 It’s a similar story with women.
 The lists of the richest and most powerful people published by Forbes and similar publications are full of white men.
 Women are underrepresented in these lists, but also in the lists of CEOs, company presidents, senior leadership positions, chiefs of state, etc. We have improved a lot closing the gender gap, but we are far from getting there.
 We still have a lot of work to do.

 Atlas did not shrug

-Some conservatists and libertarians, probably inspired by Ayn Rand’s great men philosophy, believe that inequality not only isn’t harmful, but is actually desirable for society, as long as the living standards of the poor and the lower classes improve.
+Some conservatives and libertarians, probably inspired by Ayn Rand’s “great men” philosophy, believe that inequality not only isn’t harmful but is actually desirable for society as long as the living standards of the poor and the lower classes improve.

-In Rand’s Atlas Shrugged novel, the economy is pushed by the enterprise, vision and entrepreneurship of a few great men, who are more and more stifled by bureaucracy, red tape and the misunderstanding from the rest of humanity, who are mired in mediocrity, ignorance and stupidity.
-These great men, who are holding the world on their shoulders like the titan Atlas, go on strike to show the world they are the ones running the show and that without them the world economy will grind to a halt.
-It is indeed, as though Atlas shrugged and relinquished any of his obligations about the world he is holding.
+In Rand’s Atlas Shrugged novel, the economy is pushed by the enterprise, vision and entrepreneurship of a few great men, who are more and more stifled by bureaucracy, red tape and misunderstanding from the rest of humanity, who are mired in mediocrity, ignorance and stupidity.
+These great men, who are holding the world on their shoulders like the titan Atlas, go on strike to show the world they are the ones running the show and that without them, the world economy would grind to a halt.
+It is, indeed, as though Atlas shrugged and relinquished any of his obligations about the world he is holding.

 Inequality is morally wrong and economically damaging

 A CEO today makes more money in one day than the average worker in a year: he or she earns 377 more times than the average employee.
 In 1980 it was “only” 30 times.
 The 8 richest families in the US have as much wealth as the bottom half.

 I think that some people work harder, are smarter, have better communication skills or are more creative than the average person, and they generate more value to society, therefore they should be well rewarded, but nobody is that much more valuable.
 We are all different and we should all allow for differences in society, by all means, but where is the limit?